 - paying accounts, if any, in a timely manner.

 When something doesn’t seem right — How do I make a complaint?

 If you are unhappy with some aspect of your treatment or believe that the dietitian has acted inappropriately the following options are available:

 - speak to the dietitian in the first instance and voice your concerns.
 Most issues can be dealt with this way especially if there has been a misunderstanding.

-If the direct approach doesn’t work or the matter is more serious:
+If the direct approach doesn’t work or the matter is more serious you may:

-- you may use the formal complaints process or speak to their supervisor where the dietitian is employed in a health service, hospital or large practice; and
+- use the formal complaints process or speak to their supervisor where the dietitian is employed in a health service, hospital or large practice; and

 - lodge a complaint with the healthcare complaints body in your state or territory if one exists.